AS 1851 FIRE SAFETY

 How is AS1851 Applied In Each Australian State?

-Australian Capital Territory As of now, there are no mandatory requirements for using a specific AS 1851 version.
+As of now, there are no mandatory requirements for using a specific AS 1851 version in Australian Capital Territory.
 Previous versions from 2005 and 2012 are both acceptable for testing and maintenance guidelines.
 Visit our Fire Protection Canberra website for more information on how we can help your Canberra business stay fire safe.

-New South Wales The standards for this state are system compatibility based instead of maintenance based.
+The standards for New South Wales are system compatibility based instead of maintenance based.
 Previous AS 1851 versions may be used as long as the documentation is carried out under EPA 2000 standards.
 Our Fire Safety Equipment Sydney page contains more information about fire safety for your Sydney business.

 South Australia Buildings in this state must meet the requirements of the AS 76 which lists older versions of the AS 1851 from 2005 and older.
 Our service can supply South Australian Business with Adelaide Fire Extinguishers and other Fire Protection equipment to ensure full compliance.